 Cooper was born in the market town of Leatherhead, just south of London, the son of two professional golfers, Syd and Alice Cooper.
 The family emigrated to the United States, where Cooper developed his golfing skills at Cedar Crest Country Club in Dallas, turning professional in 1923, aged 18.
 During an excellent professional career, in which he finished second in four major championships, he was nicknamed 'Lighthorse' Harry Cooper based on his speed of play.

-Played as the inaugural Crescent City Open.
-Second-placed Harold "Jug" McSpaden (USA) finished 4 shots behind Harry "Lighthorse" Cooper (Eng/USA).
+Played as the inaugural Crescent City Open (Feb 19-21).
+Second-placed Harold "Jug" McSpaden (USA) finished 4 shots behind "Lighthorse" Harry Cooper (Eng/USA).
 [Bayou Oaks at City Park, New Orleans, LA.
-Played on what was known as City Park's Wisner, No.1 or East course; now part of the South course).
+Played on what was known as City Park's No.1 (East) course; now part of the South course).

 PGA of America